RH0DS/RH0DS/README.md

 <h3 align="center">A passionate full-stack developer from Stockholm</h3>

 I am a software developer with over 20 years of experience in the hospitality industry.
-I am currently working at SALT where I have been developing web applications using C#, .NET, and ASP.NET.
-I am also familiar with HTML, CSS, JavaScript, React, SQL, and TypeScript.
-My interests include coding, bowling, and gaming.
-I am currently looking for deployment as a consultant through SALT.
+I am currently working at SALT and out on deployment for Trygg-Hansa.

 Personality: